hodgesmr/Empress/README.md

 git push -u origin master
 ```

+Your Embress blog should now be live at `http://YOURNAME.github.io`

 At this point, you will be able to push/pull from your GitHub repository.
 If you chose to reference the Empress project as an upstream, you can bring down project changes:
 ```sh
 git fetch upstream